-ADVERSE EVENT MILD MODERATE SEVERE CONSIDER OB TAINING SERIAL PHOTOGRAP HS TO DOCUMENT ADVERSE E VENT AND PROGRESS Description: Injury to Penis Intra-operative Surgery A-SD: Limited superficial laceration or burn injury not requiring additional dressings.
+ADVERSE EVENT MILD MODERATE SEVERE Cons Consider obtaining serial photographs to document adverse event and progress Injury to Penis Intra-operative Surgery A-SD: Limited superficial laceration or burn injury not requiring additional dressings.
 A-SD: Abrasion or small laceration of glans or shaft or small burn injury requiring prolonged intra-operative attention to treat or pressure dressing, but surgical repair not required.
 A-SD: Severe laceration or severing of the glans or shaft, damage to the urethra that requires additional surgery to repair the injury, significant diathermy burn injuries.
-Description: Injury to Penis during placement Device A1-SD: Limited superficial injury not requiring additional intervention.
-A1-SD: Abrasion or small laceration of the glans or shaft requiring pressure dressing, but surgical repair is not required.
-A1-SD: Injury that requires surgical intervention to stop bleeding or repair.
+Injury to Penis During placement Device A-SD: Limited superficial injury not requiring additional intervention.
+A-SD: Abrasion or small laceration of the glans or shaft requiring pressure dressing, but surgical repair is not required.
+A-SD: Injury that requires surgical intervention to stop bleeding or repair.
 TREATMENT FOR SURGERY Damage caused by scalpel or cautery: Attend to any bleeding.
 If any further attention is required, reclassify.
 Ensure the paraffin gauze covers the affected areas with daily dressing changes until complete healing.
 FOR DEVICE Management as above for surgery.
 FOR SURGERY Damage caused by scalpel: Attend to any bleeding.
 Apply simple sutures if the wound is small with discernible edges not involving the urethra or urethral meatus.
 Damage caused by cautery: Apply paraffin gauze dressings to small mucosal burns with daily dressing changes until complete healing.
 FOR DEVICE Management as above for surgery.
 FOR SURGERY Severe injuries may require both immediate and later surgery for repair.
 In the case of a fistula, the client should be promptly referred for specialist evaluation.
 Repair should not be attempted by nonspecialists.
 Damage caused by scalpel: Severe damage should be evident during surgery and should be immediately addressed by a competent provider.
-If necessary, bleeding can be controlled by a pressure dressing or wrapping the penis in gauze and sustained manual
+If necessary, bleeding can be controlled by a pressure dressing or wrapping the penis in gauze and sustained manual pressure until a competent provider arrives or during transport to a higher level facility.

-ADVERSE EVENT MILD MODERATE SEVERE pressure until a competent provider arrives or during transport to a higher level facility.
-In the case of amputation, diathermy should be avoided as it is not effective in stopping bleeding from erectile tissue and can make reattachment of the severed glans more difficult.
+ADVERSE EVENT MILD MODERATE SEVERE

+In the case of amputation, suturing or diathermy should never be used to control bleeding from the stump as it is not effective in stopping bleeding from erectile tissue, will waste valuable time, and can make reattachment of the severed glans more difficult.
 Severed tissue should be sent with the client.
-The tissue should be wrapped in sterile gauze, ideally soaked in sterile saline.
-Refer if necessary for treatment monitoring and evaluation.
-Damage caused by cautery: Refer if necessary for treatment monitoring and evaluation especially for clients sustaining larger burns in the vicinity of the urethra.
-FOR DEVICE Management as above for surgery.
+The tissue should be wrapped in sterile gauze, ideally soaked in sterile saline, placed in a small sterile container, which is then cooled on ice (the severed tissue should not be in direct contact with ice).
+Immediately refer for repair.
+Complete repair by an expert surgeon as quickly as possible, and definitely within 6 hours Damage caused by cautery: Refer if necessary for treatment and monitoring, especially for clients sustaining larger burns in the vicinity of the urethra.

+FOR DEVICE

+Management as above for surgery.